blackmagic2023/blackspeak/README.md

 # blackspeak
-A simple message encryption and decryption script for secure communication.
+A simple information encryption script, the encryption key is unique to your machine.

 # Usage
 Download BlackSpeak